White asparagus: peel, cook and prepare!

 3. Microwave

-The express method, perfect when you’re in a hurry or want to cook a small quantity.
+The best method, perfect when you’re in a hurry or want to cook a small quantity.

 - Place the asparagus in a microwave-safe dish, with a base of water (about 2-3 tablespoons).